petre-renware/api_to_roefact/xl2roefact/doc/wrapper_810.05a-xl2roefact_DLD_specs.md

 <!--FIXME drop these when finished

-- and reference it in xl2roefact lib doc (adjacent file in this location) instead of `810.05a-xl2roefact_DLD_specs.md`
-- and in mkdocs.yml nevigation
+DONE. - and reference it in xl2roefact lib doc (adjacent file in this location) instead of `810.05a-xl2roefact_DLD_specs.md` DONE. - and in mkdocs.yml nevigation

-- and update pdm script for pydoc to not build TOC
+DONE. - and update pdm script for pydoc to not build TOC

 -->